CodeSeven/toastr/README.md

 The goal is to create a simple core library that can be customized and extended.

-## Current Version
+## Pre-release Version

-3.0.0 - Pre-release
+Toastr 3.0.0 is under development.

-Toastr v3.0.0 is under development.
-This branch should not be considered stable until further notice.
+This branch should not be used in production systems.

 ## Design Specification